man doing incline dumbbell presses

 5. If you feel pain in the shoulder joint (specifically the front), make sure your shoulder blades have been retracted slightly and keep the shoulder girdle "packed".

-6. Keep your abs tight and avoid allowing your lower back arch excessively.
+6. Keep your abs tight and avoid allowing your lower back to arch excessively.

 7. Do not allow your lower body to move while performing the exercise.